kunal37x37/AutoGarage-Online-Vehicle-Service-Booking-System-MERN-Stack-/README.md

 # 📘 Project Overview

-AutoGarage is a **real-world MERN application** developed as an internship project.
+AutoGarage is a **real-world MERN application** developed as an internship project/study perspective.
 It provides an **end-to-end vehicle service booking flow** from both **User** and **Garage Owner** roles.

 Users can: